 This region is known for its long stretches of white, sandy beaches.
 Pack your bathing suit and a picnic and spend sunrise, sunset, or anytime in between at one of the dozen beaches within an hour of campus.

 Take a sunrise or sunset walk along the lakeshore in Ashland or take one of the many hikes in the region.
-Here’s two to get you started.
+Here’s three to get you started.

 Copper Falls is stunning and the walking trail exquisite, plus there’s a great picnic area and historic buildings near the parking lot.
 The trail winds around and over two bridges, providing different perspectives of the Bad River and its tributary the Tylers Forks flowing through a gorge and over stunning waterfalls.
 Located 30 miles south of campus, just north of Mellen.